 The weights of Shimano 105 11-speed group components

 ST-5800 Dual control levers

 The new 105 shifters work really smoothly.
 They have a new compact shape that’s borrowed from the levers of Shimano’s more expensive groups, Ultegra and Dura-Ace.
-The weight of the levers also reduced than the previous models.
-Polymer coated cables are now standard.
+The weight of the levers is also reduced than the previous models.
+Polymer-coated cables are now standard.